ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ### 4.1.
 Description of PyTorch Implementation

-Loading the model from torchvision's library is done as follows:
+In this section, a short description of the PyTorch training loop will be given.
+The explanation on how to load the datasets for training will follow in the subsequent sections.
+In a first step, loading the model from torchvision's library is done as follows:
 ```ruby
 from torchvision.models import efficientnet_v2_s